sematext/docs/docs/agents/sematext-agent/windows-installation.md

 These steps will walk you through deploying the Sematext Agent using Group Policy on a Windows Server environment.
 It covers both server and client-side configurations and includes steps for creating a new security group for targeted deployment.
 Deploying software via Group Policy allows for automated, consistent, and scalable deployments across multiple machines, ensuring that all systems are up-to-date with the latest version of Sematext Agent.

-Note: These instructions have been tested only on Windows Server 2022.
-Other Windows Server versions may also be supported but have not been verified.

 ### Server-Side Configuration

 #### 1. Create a New Security Group